Shere Hite: Early life, education, and career

-Hite was born Shirley Diana Gregory in St. Joseph, Missouri, to Paul and Shirley Hurt Gregory.
-Shortly after the end of World War II, when her parents divorced, she took the surname of her stepfather, Raymond Hite.
-She graduated from Seabreeze High School in Daytona Beach, Florida.
+According to Katharine Q. Seelye, Hite was born Shirley Diana Gregory in St. Joseph, Missouri to Paul and Shirley Hurt Gregory.
+Shortly after the end of World War II, her parents divorced.
+When her mother remarried, she took the surname of her stepfather Raymond Hite.
+According to her friend Joanna Briscoe, Hite had never known her father, and had been abandoned twice by her mother; her grandparents raised her until they divorced, and she was sent to be raised by an aunt.

+Hite graduated from Seabreeze High School in Daytona Beach, Florida.
 After she received a master's degree in history from the University of Florida in 1967, she moved to New York City and enrolled at Columbia University to work toward her Ph.D. in social history.
 Hite said that the reason for her not completing this degree was the conservative nature of Columbia at that time.
+She posed in the nude for Playboy magazine while studying at Columbia University.

 In the 1970s, she did part of her research while at the National Organization for Women.
-She posed in the nude for Playboy while studying at Columbia University.
+Her most well-known work, The Hite Report: A Nationwide Study on Female Sexuality, was published in 1976.

-In 1988 she made an extended appearance on the British TV discussion programme After Dark, alongside James Dearden, Mary Whitehouse, Joan Wyndham, Naim Attallah and others.
+In 1988, she made an extended appearance on the British TV discussion programme After Dark, alongside James Dearden, Mary Whitehouse, Joan Wyndham, and Naim Attallah.

+In 1989, she was interviewed in London by Joanna Briscoe, who later became her friend, and whose flat she often lived in.
+Eighteen months later she left the United States because of "vicious media attacks, doorstepping, public humiliation and death threats, all of which contributed to the loss of her American publishers and of her ability to make a living", despite The Hite Report selling 50 million copies, estimated to be the 30th bestselling book of all time.
+According to Briscoe she commuted between Paris, the Kensington Hilton and a mattress on the floor of a squat in north London, and perpetually swung between spending and thrift.
+Between 1991 and 1997, she lived largely in France and Briscoe's small flat.
+She tended to write all night and sleep all day.
+Briscoe said that Hite "had an extraordinary effect on people – possessing a strange, delicate charisma that hooked them".

-Hite taught at Nihon University (Tokyo, Japan), Chongqing University in China, and Maimonides University, North Miami Beach, Florida, USA.
+Hite taught at Nihon University (Tokyo, Japan), Chongqing University in China, and Maimonides University in North Miami Beach, Florida.